pmenzel/download-refseq-genomes/README.md

 ./download-refseq-genomes.pl -a -t fna 203682
 ```

-The script will first download and parse the NCBI taxonomy.
-Next
-it determines the major branch (i.e. Bacteria, Archaea or Viruses)
-and download the list of genome assemblies for that branch.
-Then this list is filtered by those genomes that are within the selected
+Additionally, genomes can be filtered by the RefSeq category "representative genome" or "reference genome" using option `-r`.

-taxonomic sub-tree and the genomes are downloaded with `wget`.
+Files are downloaded with `wget`.

 Copyright 2018 Peter Menzel <pmenzel@gmail.com>